mortii/reddit_instagram_bot/README.md

 ## Bot Task:
 This bot searches through new submissions and comments for instagram links in selected subreddits.
-When an instagram link is found the bot then replies with a mirror of the instagram post(s).
+When instagram links are found the bot then replies with a mirror of the instagram post(s).

 ### Examples:
 <p align="center">